QuickMonkeys/rails-react-webpack/README.md

 run `npm i` to install node_modules

-run `nf start -j Procfile.dev` to start the application using Foreman.
+run `npm run devstart` to start the application using Foreman.

 You can see a live [Demo](https://rails-react-webpack-quick.herokuapp.com/) here.